How It Works

 Why This Matters

-All participants meet the same standards
+• All participants meet the same standards and obligations, regardless of size.

-The system remains safe, reliable, and trusted
+• The system remains safe, reliable, and trusted as usage and transaction volumes grow.

-Innovation is encouraged while maintaining stability
+• Innovation is encouraged while maintaining overall stability and public confidence.

 The result is a fair, open, and future-ready national payments ecosystem that works for everyone.